at Michigan – Nov. 21, 2009

 #6 Buckeyes 39, #2 Nittany Lions 38

-Quarterback J.T.
-Barrett threw three fourth-quarter touchdown passes, two of which went to wideout Johnnie Dixon (No. 1), to help Ohio State rally from an 18-point deficit to hand Penn State its first loss of the season, 39-38.
-The Buckeyes wore all-gray uniforms, which featured a wolf fur pattern on the helmets, base layers, numbers and socks.
+Barrett (No. 16) threw three fourth-quarter touchdown passes — including a 16-yard toss with just 1:48 left in the game — to help Ohio State rally from an 18-point deficit and hand Penn State its first loss of the season.
+The Buckeyes wore all-gray uniforms, which featured a wolf-fur pattern on the helmet, base layer, numbers and socks.

 at Michigan – Nov.
 25, 2017